GMLC-TDC/netif/README.md

-# Cross-Platform Continuous Integration
+# NetIF
-Template repository with basic configuration files for CI services to run builds on a variety of operating systems, CPU architectures, and libc implementations (Alpine Linux uses musl).
+Network interface library code used by HELICS for getting network addresses on a system without relying on name lookups.

 OS              | CPU Arch      | Service       | Badge
 --------------- | ------------- | ------------- | ----------